intel/media-driver/README.md

 2. SKL: Green or other incorrect color will be observed in output frames when using YV12/I420 as input format for csc/scaling/blending/rotation, etc. on Ubuntu 16.04 stock (with kernel 4.10).
 The issue can be addressed with the kernel patch: [WaEnableYV12BugFixInHalfSliceChicken7](https://cgit.freedesktop.org/drm-tip/commit/?id=0b71cea29fc29bbd8e9dd9c641fee6bd75f68274)

-3. HuC firmware is needed for AVC/HEVC/VP9 low power encoding bitrate control, including CBR, VBR, etc. As of now, HuC firmware support is disabled in Linux kernels by default.
+3. HuC firmware is necessary for AVC/HEVC/VP9 low power encoding bitrate control, including CBR, VBR, etc. As of now, HuC firmware support is disabled in Linux kernels by default.
 Please, refer to i915 kernel mode driver documentation to learn how to enable it.
 Mind that HuC firmware support presents in the following kernels for the specified platforms:
    * APL/KBL: starting from kernel 4.11
    * CFL: starting from kernel 4.15
    * ICL: starting from kernel 5.2
    * EHL/JSL/TGL: [drm-tip](https://cgit.freedesktop.org/drm-tip), missed in <=5.4.3 kernels

-4. TGL: preliminary support and may not be fully functional.
-It requires Linux kernel 5.4+ loaded with i915.force_probe=* parameter to be tried. [drm-tip] (https://cgit.freedesktop.org/drm-tip) should work with more support and bug fixes.

-5. TGL VME encode has known issue [112377](https://bugs.freedesktop.org/show_bug.cgi?id=112377) with [drm-tip](https://cgit.freedesktop.org/drm-tip)
+4. TGL VME encoding has known issue [112377](https://bugs.freedesktop.org/show_bug.cgi?id=112377) with [drm-tip](https://cgit.freedesktop.org/drm-tip)

 ##### (*) Other names and brands may be claimed as property of others.